TimoFreiberg/live-coding-channel/README.md

 The library I'm taking inspiration from: https://github.com/smol-rs/async-channel (and its dependency https://github.com/smol-rs/concurrent-queue)

-Good resources that explain things a lot better than I do:
+Good resources that explain things a lot better and more correctly than I do:

 Jon Gjengset's videos: